Things To Do In Nazca After Flying Over The Lines

 Peru is vast, and two weeks would barely allow me to scratch the surface, so I decided to treat this trip as a highlights tour and come back in the future to explore it further with more time in my hands.
-This, of course, meant that I had to plan my time in Peru to the T and book everything in advance to make sure nothing would go wrong.
+This, of course, meant that I had to plan my Peru itinerary to the T and book everything in advance to make sure nothing would go wrong.

 After Arequipa, a flight over the Nazca Lines was next on my schedule.
 I had steady plans to catch a bus to Ica to continue my adventures in Peru as soon as the flight was over.